andsandov/Spotify-Capstone/README.md

 # Spotify Capstone Project

-A project that uses the Spotify API to allow users to collaborate on playlists unqiuely
+A project that uses the Spotify API to allow users to collaborate on playlists uniquely

 ## Getting Started